Relation and Function

 3 | 9 |

-Terms Related to Relation and Function
+Terms Related to Relations and Functions

 Now that we have understood the meaning of relation and function, let us understand the meanings of a few terms related to relations and functions that will help to understand the concept in a better way: